The Many Benefits of Sensory Rooms

 A sensory room is used to help people with disability learn to interact with the world around them.
 It is designed as a safe environment where they are encouraged to build their confidence and ability.
 Sensory rooms are created with a specific person’s needs in mind, so for instance, someone who is visually impaired may have a dark room, or someone with Autism might benefit from a calming room with soft music and fibre-optic lighting.

-The Benefits of Sensory Rooms
+The Benefits of a Sensory Rooms

 • Improves Focus: